joseph-flinn/site/frontend/posts/consuming-books.md

 theirs but miss yours.
 Do not care what other people think.

 ## 199
-Ego is undermined with every increasing standards.
+Ego is undermined with ever-increasing standards.

 ## 201
 Trying to destroy something with hate and ego often drives that thing to persist